achrafelkhnissi/1337/42curses/Born2beRoot/Installation_and_setup.md

 ```
 password        requisite                       pam_pwquality.so retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
 ```
+- To set the minimum number of days between password change:
 #### Creating a new user
 - Create a new user: `sudo adduser <username>`
 - Verify whether user was successfully created: `getent passwd <username>`